h1kkar/shime-doc/src/main/cmd.md

 ### fn clr()

 > A function that displays a set of colors.
-> I need it to select colors (in the future it will change the name or completely disappear as unnecessary)
+> I need it to select colors (in the future it will change the name or completely disappear as unnecessary).

 ---

 ### fn exit()

-> A function that comes out of the terminal and prints goodbye-message
+> A function that comes out of the terminal and prints goodbye-message.